Last Updated on September 11, 2024 by Maged kamel

 Practice problem-longitudinal weld of a C section.

-This is a Practice problem for the longitudinal weld of a C section., this is case 2 for the shear lag factor table D3.1-CM-14. and also can be considered as case 4 based on CM-15 and related specification -2016.
+This is a Practice problem for the longitudinal weld of a C section.
+It is case 2 for the shear lag factor table D3.1-CM-14 and can also be considered case 4 based on CM-15 and related specifications 2016.
+The Author’s answer is based on VCM#14.

-In this post, we will solve two solutions the first solution is based on CM-14, and the second solution is based on CM-15.
+This post will discuss two solutions: the first is based on CM-14, and the second on CM-15.

 From Part 2 of Table 1-5, we get the x-bar distance.